Everything I Thought It Was: Release and promotion

 Timberlake performing on The Forget Tomorrow World Tour in Seattle on May 2, 2024.

-On January 19, 2024, Timberlake performed a free one-night-only concert at the Orpheum in Memphis where he live-debuted his new single "Selfish" after teasing a new project on social media in previous days.
-On January 25, 2024, Timberlake appeared on The Tonight Show Starring Jimmy Fallon; he announced the release of "Selfish" and revealed that the album had taken four years to produce.
-Timberlake appeared as a musical guest on the January 27, 2024, episode of Saturday Night Live, singing "Selfish" and "Sanctified".
-On January 30, he appeared on The Kelly Clarkson Show and held a concert at Irving Plaza in New York City on January 31, his 43rd birthday.
+After teasing a new project on social media in previous days, on January 19, 2024, Timberlake performed a free, one-night-only concert in Memphis, Tennessee, where he live-debuted his new single, "Selfish".
+On January 25, Timberlake appeared on The Tonight Show Starring Jimmy Fallon; he announced the release of "Selfish" and said the album had taken four years to produce.
+Timberlake appeared and performed on the January 27 episode of Saturday Night Live, singing "Selfish" and "Sanctified".
+On January 30, he appeared on The Kelly Clarkson Show, and the following day, his 43rd birthday, held a concert at Irving Plaza, New York City.

-Timberlake appeared as a musical guest on The Graham Norton Show where he performed "Selfish" on February 22, 2024, the night before he cancelled A One Night Only concert, to be held at the Roundhouse, London, on February 23, 2024.
-He was recovering from an illness.
-Timberlake then appeared on Complex Networks Sneaker Shopping on March 11, 2024, and mentioned the release of his new album at the end of the video.
-On March 13, 2024, Timberlake performed a one-off concert at The Wiltern in Los Angeles.
-The show featured a surprise reunion with his NSYNC bandmates, with the group playing a medley of hits and the new album track "Paradise."
-Timberlake then performed on NPR Music's Tiny Desk series on March 15 for a half-hour-long concert.
+On February 22, 2024, Timberlake performed "Selfish" on The Graham Norton Show.
+The following day, due to an illness, he canceled his A One Night Only concert that was to be held that night at Roundhouse in London, UK.
+Timberlake then appeared on Complexs show Sneaker Shopping on March 11, and mentioned the release of his new album at the end of the video.
+On March 13, Timberlake performed a concert at the Wiltern in Los Angeles; the show included a surprise reunion with his NSYNC bandmates, who performed a medley of hits and the new album track "Paradise".
+On March 15, Timberlake performed a half-hour session on NPR Music's series Tiny Desk.
 He also announced the release of a documentary showing the album's creation process.

-In the weeks leading up to release, Timberlake also revealed the vinyl LP's "deluxe edition", which included a limited edition merchandise, as well as a look at the LP's exclusive artwork, influenced by Federico Fellini's 8½, as well as the album's back cover, which was inspired by Mel Stuart's 1971 film Willy Wonka & the Chocolate Factory, an adaptation of Roald Dahl's novel, Charlie and the Chocolate Factory.
 In April 2024, Timberlake opened the iHeartRadio Music Awards, performing "Selfish" and "No Angels".